taoketao/activation-zones/README.md

 that test the theoretical results against empirical neural networks.

 Programs:
-- comparing-zone-points: there are several specific numerical points that are important for the variety of weight dynamics caused by a sigmoidal nonlinearity, and different nonlinearities have these points at different values.
-This program examines several nonlinearities and plots their points.
+- *comparing-zone-points*.
+There are several specific numerical points that are important for the variety of weight dynamics caused by a sigmoidal nonlinearity.
+Crucially, different nonlinearities have these points at different values and with different ratios.
+This program plots the points of several nonlinearities.
 This can help inform what kind of nonlinearity is best or worst for a situation, and it also demonstrates that these points are not bijectively unique to a nonlinearity.
-It identifies critical points linked to max signal
-strength,  noise tolerance and sensitivity, and the point-of-no-unlearning.
-Currently, it examines: tanh (and therefore logistic), erf, the analytic x/(1+x^p)^(1/p) family, arctan, a odd exponential-based sigmoid, an odd parametric sigmoid, the Guddermann function.
+It identifies critical points linked to max signal strength, noise tolerance and sensitivity, and the point-of-no-unlearning.
+Currently, it examines: tanh (and therefore logistic), erf, the analytic x/(1+x^p)^(1/p) family, arctan, a odd exponential-based sigmoid, an odd parametric sigmoid, the Guddermann function, an adapted x-x^2, an adapted xth-root-of-x

+- *stochastic-process-convergence-sanity-check.py*.
+I wanted to verify for myself that a random stochastic matrix with any initial distribution will converge to its stationary distribution _exponentially_.
+If the 'learning rate' is sufficiently small, then that's what happens.
+As it grows, weights can pass by their eigenpoint but will settle back to them eventually if the rate isn't too high.